 The grant funds may be used to pay for the creation of:

 - New film preservation elements, including protection of the sound track for sound films

 - Two new public access copies, one of which must be a film print.
-The grant does not fund HD transfers.

 - For silent-era films, the reconstruction or translation of English-language intertitles.